 When exploring solutions for your user’s problems, bring a diverse group of people together and gather all of the great ideas you might never have arrived at without them.
 Sketch ideas, talk to users and explore lots of solutions.

 Think about your favorite movie or book and think about how well you’d be able to judge it if your experience was looking at it as individual frames of a storyboard rather than as a cohesive and continuous story.
 Build interactive prototypes that make the experience as close to real as you can.
 Refine it until it meets your user's needs.

 Be objective, test your assumptions, and iterate quickly.
 All of our designs should be validated with our users to know if we’ve successfully solved their problems.
 Test again until you solve your user's needs.

-If you have a project you'd like to collaborate on or the next big idea that you want to bring to life, please contact me using the information below.
+Thanks for stopping by!
+If you have a project you'd like to collaborate on, if you're a recruiter wanting to talk career stuff, or if you just want to say hello, please get in touch using the information below.